Apply Patch dialog

-Use the dialog box to restore changes from a patch file.
+Use the dialog to apply changes from a patch file.
 For details, see Use patches

 Tooltip and Shortcut